polidocanol

 ASCLERA (polidocanol) is sclerosing activity [moa].
 First approved in 2010.

-ASCLERA (polidocanol) is an intravenous sclerosing agent approved in 2010 for treatment of varicose veins and great saphenous vein incompetence.
-It works by damaging the endothelium of targeted veins, causing them to collapse and be reabsorbed.
-The drug is administered as a solution directly into affected veins.
+ASCLERA (polidocanol) is an intravenous sclerosing agent approved in 2010 for the treatment of varicose veins and venous insufficiency.
+It works by inducing endothelial damage and fibro-obliteration of targeted veins through direct chemical injury.
+The drug is indicated for patients with symptomatic varicose veins seeking minimally invasive treatment.

 Sclerosing Activity